docbrown/gst-cerevoice/README.md

 This is a very simple plugin for GStreamer that converts text to speech using the [CereVoice Speech Synthesizer](https://www.cereproc.com/en/products/sdk).

+**IMPORTANT:** This project is not affiliated with CereProc in any way.
+They cannot provide support for this plugin!

+## Requirements

+* GNU Make
+* pkg-config
+* GStreamer 1.0
+* CereVoice SDK

 ## Building

+By default, the Makefile assumes that the CereVoice SDK is located at `/opt/cerevoice_sdk`.
+If this is the case, simply run:

+    $ make

-Make sure you have the CereVoice SDK installed and run `make`, supplying the path to the SDK in the `CEREVOICE_SDK` environment variable:
+If the CereVoice SDK is located somewhere else, specify its location in the `CEREVOICE_SDK` variable:

+    $ make CEREVOICE_SDK=/path/to/sdk

+For information about the options and targets supported by the Makefile, run:

-    $ CEREVOICE_SDK=/path/to/sdk make
+    $ make help

-The `check` target will run a basic pipeline that synthesizes speech through an `autoaudiosink` element.
-It currently expects a voice and license file in the current directory called `heather.voice` and `heather.lic`, respectively.

 ## Properties

-* `voice-name` - The name of a voice that was previously loaded by setting the `voice-file` and `license-file` properties on a `cerevoice` element.

 * `voice-file` - The path to a voice file that will be loaded into the CereVoice engine.
 The voice can be referenced by other `cerevoice` elements through the